Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 #### Link layer

-This is also known as the Data Link/Network Interface layer
+This is also known as the Data Link/Network Interface layer.
+It operates across a physical connection such as an Ethernet cable or wireless chip.

-Each layer has its own specific tasks in transmitting data over a network.

-The link layer operates across a physical connection

-Adds the MAC address of the physical NIC that packets should be sent to based on the destination IP address
+It also adds the MAC address of the physical NIC that packets should be sent to based on the destination IP address.
 MAC addresses change with each hop in transmitting data over a network.

 ### Transferring Files using FTP